UHS clinicians provide medication management of common mental health issues, including:

 Eligibility and fees:

-UM students (Ann Arbor Campus) can use UHS and have few expenses at UHS, because they pay a health service fee as part of tuition that covers most UHS services (see Who Can Use UHS? for what's covered).
+U-M students (Ann Arbor Campus) can use UHS and have few expenses at UHS, because they pay a health service fee as part of tuition that covers most UHS services (see Free or Fees for Students for what's covered).

 UM staff, faculty, alumni and their spouses, domestic partners, and dependents can also use UHS on a fee-for-service basis or through billable insurance.
 UHS is a primary care site for Premier Care Network 1 and GradCare.